pinardemetci/pinardemetci.github.io/updates.md

  </tr>
 <tr>
   <td class='col-md-3'>27 Oct 2022 </td>
   <td> I attended the <a href="https://risingstars.utexas.edu"> Rising Stars in EECS Workshop </a> at the University of Texas at Austin!
 This was an extremely informative workshop about academic job applications and the nature of a faculty position.
-I also got to meet other brilliant scientists from my field, like Donghsunyi "Dora" Li and Yi Zhang.
+I also got to meet other brilliant scientists from my field, such as <a href="https://www.linkedin.com/in/dongshunyili/">Donghsunyi "Dora" Li</a>, whom I run into quite frequently at conferences (our paths cross naturally!) and <a href="https://yi-zhang-compbio-lab.github.io/">Yi Zhang</a> from DFCI.
 Happy to have a nice representation for computational biology within EECS! :)  </td>
 </tr>

 <tr>